Home » Florida Wood Suppliers — 128 Local Dealers & Sawmills

 Frequently Asked Questions

-Where can I find live edge cypress slabs in Florida?
+Where can I find reclaimed heart pine in Florida?

-What do hardwood lumber prices look like in Florida?
+What should I expect to pay for hardwood lumber in Florida?

 Do Florida sawmills offer custom milling services?

-Yes, most of Florida’s 23 sawmills provide custom milling services including dimensional cutting, planing, and specialty profiles.
-Many can also handle kiln drying and can accommodate both small craft projects and large commercial orders.
+Yes, most of Florida’s 23 sawmills offer custom milling services including dimensional lumber cutting, live edge slabs, and specialty millwork.
+Many sawmills also provide kiln drying services and can work with customer-supplied logs, particularly useful for hurricane-damaged timber salvage projects.

-Why are there so many hardwood lumber suppliers in Florida?
+Why are there so many plywood suppliers in Florida?

 Is Your Florida Business Listed?